brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 All modern currencies, such as the US Dollar and Euro, are centralized: that is, they are controlled by a small number of institutions, such as governments, banks, and credit card companies.
-For example, if Alice wants to transfer $10 to Bob, she'll login to her bank's website, wait for the bank to verify her identity, send the transfer information to the bank's servers, wait a few days for the bank to clear the transaction, at which point the bank will update her balance, and send the info over to Bob's bank.
+For example, if Alice wants to transfer $10 to Bob, she'll log in to her bank's website, wait for the bank to verify her identity, send the transfer information to the bank's servers, wait a few days for the bank to clear the transaction, at which point the bank will update her balance, and send the info over to Bob's bank.
 In short, even